Liyue-Chen/STContext/data/POIS/README.md

 From the graph, it can be seen that there are many types of POIs, but we only consider some important POIs when using them specifically.For each dataset, we selecte some important POIs.
 And we take the union of these POIs to get the final important POIs.

-### Final Important POIs：
+## Final Important POIs：

 There are two steps to calculating significant POIs for each year.

-Step 1: Calculate the  scores of the POIs and select the POIs with the top 25 values.The score for calculating the POI can be formulated as follows:
+### Step 1: Calculate the  scores of the POIs and select the POIs with the top 25 values.

+The score for calculating the POI can be formulated as follows:

 $$Score_j=\sum_{i}^n N_{ij} \times f_i $$

-Where n denotes the number of nodes, "i" denotes the region number, "j" denotes the jth POI,N_{ij} denotes the number of jth POI around the site "i", and "f_i" denotes the average of the ith site's traffic flow of  in the dataset.
+Where n denotes the number of nodes,
+$i$
+denotes the region number,
+$j$
+denotes the
+$j$
+th POI,
+$N_{ij}$
+denotes the number of
+$j$
+th POI around the site
+$i$
+, and
+$f_i$
+denotes the average of the
+$i$
+th site's traffic flow of  in the dataset.

-Then the top 25 POIs with the highest Score are selected.
+Then the top 25 POIs with the highest score are selected.

-Step 2: Remove some strongly correlated POIs based on correlation and prior knowledge.
+### Step 2: Remove some strongly correlated POIs based on correlation and prior knowledge.

+First, for any two POIs (X,Y),the distribution of them at n sites can be summarized separately by the sequences
+\{
+$​​x_1,x_2,x_3.... .x_i$
+\}
+,
+\{
+$y_1,y_2,y_3.... .y_i$
+\}
-First, for any two POIs (X,Y),the distribution of them at n sites can be summarized separately by the sequences {x_1,x_2,x_3.... .x_i}, {y_1,y_2,y_3.... .y_i}.If data X and data Y have strong correlation (Pearson's correlation coefficient is greater than 0.8), we consider that the  correlations of them are strong, and get the combination of POIs with strong correlation.
+.If  X and  Y have strong correlation (Pearson's correlation coefficient is greater than 0.8), we consider that the  correlations of them are strong, and get the combination of POI with strong correlation.

-Next, for the POI combination with strong correlation, we further judge by a priori knowledge whether they are similar POI types and need to be removed.For example,
+Next, for the POI combination with strong correlation, we further judge by a priori knowledge whether they are similar POI types and need to be removed.There are some examples as follows:
 |      | (x1,y1)     | (x2,y2)      | (x3,y3)      |(x4,y4)      |
 | :--------: | :--------: | :--------: | :--------: |:--------: |
 | X   | bank   | bar   | theatre   | car_sharing|